Skip to content

 MOQs can be a real advantage if done right.
 Making sure you do your research, testing out various manufacturers and suppliers, and negotiating the best price can help your business expand exponentially.

 Getting your money’s worth starts with your profit margin calculations.
-A lot of retail businesses offer ecommerce options along with brick and mortar stores, and there are a lot of businesses that do the bulk of their sales online now.
+A lot of retail businesses offer eCommerce options along with brick and mortar stores, and there are a lot of businesses that do the bulk of their sales online now.
 That means shipping costs.

 The great thing about MOQs is that when factoring in the optimal units to purchase and your target profit, shipping costs can be built-in.
 For example, if you’re selling novelty t-shirts, the price per product is probably too small for a business owner to absorb shipping costs.
 But offering free shipping on a minimum online order can allow you to absorb those shipping costs and ensure your profit margin remains healthy.
 Plus, this is a great opportunity to upsell!